markbrown4/gmail-react/readme.md

 npm run live-server
 ```
 You should see a bunch of familiar Gmail elements on the screen - you'll be bringing that static page to life and responding to events, just like Pinocchio.

+You can checkout the master branch to see the working demo.

 ## Our first component